anshmendiratta/mathling/README.md

 Language development has always greatly interested me, so it was about time I tried to learn more.
 This is not meant to be a functional/ready-to-use-for-anyone language.
 Further, this is only being tested on a 2020 MacBook Pro using an M1 chip, so if this does not work for you, good luck.

 ## Git Branches
 When beginning this project, the structure of the program and interpreter did not appreciate [Abstract Syntax Trees](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
 Because of this, the project was branched into two versions: one which removed ASTs, and one which retained it.
+Now, there is a third branch — this one — that does appreciate previous work.

 1. `no-ast`: No ASTs.
 2. `master`: With ASTs.